Essential Grooming Tools for Medium and Long-Coated Dogs

 We use and recommend two options here, and the deciding factor is really down to you as this can be quite a personal decision...
 We recommend to firstly review our article on slicker brushes to get an understanding of what they do, when they are used, and how to select the most appropriate one for use.

 • If you have a longer, or denser coat, we would recommend that you opt for a fixed-pad slicker brush as this will give you some extra efficiencies while grooming.
-If there is budget to purchase both a soft pad slicker and a firm pad slicker, this would be optimal, but you can easily get away with just the soft slicker brush.
+If there is budget to purchase both a soft pad slicker and a firm pad slicker, this would be optimal, but you can easily get away with just one (if choosing just one, it's best to opt for the firm)

 3. Grooming Spray